onemorebsmith/chia-monitor/README.md

 ![Alt text](https://i.imgur.com/HkBFB6W.png "Grafana")

 # Features
-## Drive monitoring
+## Drive Monitor
 This feature monitors your staging and final plot paths and provides metrics such as disk activity (for temp paths) and plot counts for staging/final directories.
 ## Uhaul
 Uhaul monitors any drives listed as `StagingPaths` drives and moves finished plots directories listed in `FinalPaths`.
 Uhaul maintains an internal state so it will never attempt to have more than one file being transferred to a single drive at a time, but will allow transfers to multiple drives at once.
 This keeps the transfer speeds high and keeps from bogging the drive I/O rates down.
 Internally, UHaul uses native rysnc for reliablilty.
 Once transferred successfully, uhaul removes the file from staging.
 ## Plotter
 The plotter part of chia-monitor allows for the creation of new plots in an organized manner.
 Currently this uses the default chia plotter from the chia-blockchain repo, but monitors the output of the plotting system to properly space and sequence plots as desired from the user.
 Check the `config_example.yaml` for all the options allowed here.
 This also supports the new portable plot format.
+The plotter disowns the plot processes, so killing the monitor will not end the plotting process.
+If the monitor is then resumed, the plots will be re-acquired and monitored as if they were launched in the same session.
+Any plots launched by the plotter will have their output redirected to a local log file in `plotter_logs`
+## Farm Monitor
+The farm monitor peroiodically calls the chia executable/environment (ie `chia farm summary`) and exposes the results to prom.
+Metrics expose here include total chia farmed, netspace, and estimated time to win.
+## Memory Monitor
+The memory monitor periodically checks available ram, used ram, and swap information and exposes it to prom.
+This information is acquired using native linux `proc/meminfo`.
+## Process Monitor
+The process monitor checks for any instances of chia plotters (non-madmax) running and exposes information such as phase timings, current status % and completed plots.
+For this to work a plotter process must redirect its' output to a file.
+This also monitors plots launched by the monitor, which are automatically logged to a local file.
+Processes are found using `pgrep` and monitored using the `proc/{pid}/fd/1` file

 # Todo:
 - Containerize the monitor